International Airport railway station, Brisbane

-International Terminal railway station is located on the Airport line in Queensland, Australia.
+International Airport railway station is located on the Airport line in Queensland, Australia.
 It serves the International Terminal at Brisbane Airport, opening on 5 May 2001 at the same time as the line.

 The station along with the line is owned and operated by Airtrain Citylink under a BOOT scheme.
 It will pass to Queensland Rail ownership in 2036.

-Services are operated by City network.
+Services are operated by Queensland Rail's City network.
 Although TransLink's go card is able to be used, the station is not included in the TransLink fare structure, with Airtrain able to charge a premium fare.

 Connection to the airport terminal

 The railway station is directly connected to Level 3 of the Brisbane Airport's international terminal by a covered elevated footbridge.

 Services

-International Terminal is served by City network Airport line services to Roma Street, Park Road, Varsity Lakes and Domestic Terminal.
+International Terminal is served by City network Airport line services to Roma Street, Boggo Road (formerly Park Road), Varsity Lakes and Domestic Terminal.